melliott7264/range-log/Readme.md

 ## Installation

-This project will run from Heroku at https://muzzleloader-range-log.herokuapp.com and will not initially require any installation.
+This project will run from Heroku at https://muzzleloader-range-log.herokuapp.com and will not initially require any installation for the end user.
 That may change as we move the applicaton to a PWA.

+For the person setting up this application in a server environment, you will need to create a .env file in the server directory.
+The .env should have the JWT_SECRET parameter with a random string to use as a key for JSON Web Token.

 ## Usage